unibuc-cs/CyberGuardian/README.md

     securityChatbot.ask_question(
         "Generate me a python code to insert in a pandas dataframe named Firewalls a new IP 10.20.30.40 as blocked under the name of IoTDevice", add_to_history=False)
 ```

+Acknowledgements: This research was supported by European Union’s Horizon Europe research and innovation programme under grant agreement no. 101070455, [project DYNABIC](https://dynabic.eu), where we use the code for the Chat4Operator component.